 Students who wish to appeal against the decision of the Board of Examiners to terminate their studies (other than for breaches of the Academic Integrity Policy) or to deem them withdrawn prior to the normal expected date of completion of their programme, should refer to the 'Guide on the Progress of Students on Taught Programmes of Study' (Appendix E of the Code of Practice on Assessment) which describe the University's Progress Procedures.
-This can be found at liverpool.
+This can be found at Code of Practice on Assessment - Academic Quality and Standards Division - University of Liverpool.